anhkhoakz/LinkSnipper/README.md

-# LinkSnipper: URL Shortener and QR Code Generator
+# 🚀 **LinkSnipper: URL Shortener & QR Code Generator**

-LinkSnipper is a Python script designed to simplify the process of generating shortened URLs using a URL shortener API and creating QR codes for those URLs.
-This tool streamlines the task of managing and sharing links, making it ideal for various applications.
+> *Easily shorten URLs and generate QR codes with a single Python script!*

+---

-## Features
+## ✨ Features

-- Converts a list of URLs from a file into shortened URLs using a URL shortener API.
+- 🔗 **Batch URL Shortening**: Converts a list of URLs from a file into shortened URLs using a URL shortener API.
-- Saves the shortened URLs to a JSON file and displays them in the console.
+- 💾 **Easy Export**: Saves the shortened URLs to a JSON file and displays them in the console.
-- Generates QR codes for each shortened URL, stored in a separate folder.
+- 🖼️ **QR Code Generation**: Generates QR codes for each shortened URL, stored in a separate folder.

+---

-## Requirements
+## ⚙️ Requirements

-Ensure your system meets the following prerequisites:

 - Python 3.12 or higher
-- The `requests` library
+- `requests` library
-- The `qrcode` library
+- `qrcode` library
-- The `Pillow` library
+- `Pillow` library

+---

-## Installation
+## 📦 Installation

-1. Clone this repository or download the script to your local machine.

-2. Install the required packages by running the following command in your terminal or command prompt:

 ```sh
 uv env venv